-Section 16.2 PROCEDURES.
-Either party to a Dispute may invoke the following procedure:

-- A. The party may request the other party to meet and confer in an effort to resolve the dispute.
+- Section 16.2 PROCEDURES.
+Either party to a Dispute may invoke the following procedure: - A. The party may request the other party to meet and confer in an effort to resolve the dispute.
 The request shall be in writing. - B. An Owner may refuse a request to meet and confer.
-The Association may not refuse a request to meet and confer. - C. The Association's Board shall designate a member of the Board to meet and confer. - D. The parties shall meet promptly at a mutually convenient time and place, explain their positions to each other, and confer in good faith in an effort to resolve the dispute. - E. A resolution of the Dispute agreed to by the parties shall be memorialized in writing and signed by the parties, including the Board designee on behalf of the Association. - F. The agreement reached binds the parties and is judicially enforceable if both of the following conditions are satisfied: (i) the agreement is not in conflict with law or the Governing Documents; and (ii) the agreement is either consistent with the authority granted by the Board or to its designee or the agreement is ratified by the Board.
+The Association may not refuse a request to meet and confer. - C. The Association's Board shall designate a member of the Board to meet and confer. - D. The parties shall meet promptly at a mutually convenient time and place, explain their positions to each other, and confer in good faith in an effort to resolve the dispute. - E. A resolution of the Dispute agreed to by the parties shall be memorialized in writing and signed by the parties, including the Board designee on behalf of the Association.

+F. The agreement reached binds the parties and is judicially enforceable if both of the following conditions are satisfied: (i) the agreement is not in conflict with law or the Governing Documents; and (ii) the agreement is either consistent with the authority granted by the Board or to its designee or the agreement is ratified by the Board.

-ARTICLE 17- RULES FOR THE ELECTION AND REMOVAL OF DIRECTORS BY SECRET BALLOT
+ARTICLE 17 - RULES FOR ELECTION AND REMOVAL OF DIRECTORS BY SECRET BALLOT

-In accordance with the Civil Code, in connection with the election of and removal of Directors, the following rules and procedures shall apply:
+In connection with the election and removal of directors, and in accordance with the California Civil Code Section 5100 et seq., the following rules and procedures shall apply: